 - Professional CPD programmes that are designed to develop and extend existing graduate/postgraduate level skills, knowledge and understanding, e.g. GP training, etc.

-Sponsored by HEA, Higher Education Pedagogies is an open access journal, edited by Professor Carol Evans (University of Southampton).
+Sponsored by Advance HE, Higher Education Pedagogies is an open access journal, edited by Professor Carol Evans (University of Southampton).
 The journal aims to identify, promote and publish excellence and innovations in the practice and theory of teaching and learning in and across all disciplines in higher education.

 As a Routledge open access title, all the articles published in the journal are freely available online.